 - Click Add Item in the Rule Items ribbon and select Denied.

 Select the item that you want to make allowed, for example File.

 Enter or browse for the file to be denied.

 - The Substitute environment variables where possible checkbox is selected by default.
 If it is not selected, environment variables will not be replaced with a generic environment variable.

 - Select Do not show access denied message when denied if you want to silently deny the item and not to display any warning message to the user.

-- Select Ignore Audit Event filtering if you want to ignore all 9000 events for this item regardless of what is set in Event filtering.
+- Select Ignore Audit Event filtering if you want to capture all events for this item regardless of what is set in Event filtering.